| Deutsch (de)

 32" f/4.5 Mirror

-This is a joint project with Ralph Muth and Frank Richardsen, two experienced deep sky observers, who want to build something lightweight and compact, that collects one star magnitude more light than their current 20" scopes.
+This was a joint project with Ralph Muth and Frank Richardsen, two experienced deep sky observers, who want to build something lightweight and compact, that collects one star magnitude more light than their current 20" scopes.
 "What, you want to BUY the mirror?"- this hit my glass pusher heart.
 "WE can make it!"
 Our configuration seems to be ideal: Frank wants Einstein's Cross brightly shining with all its 4 components, Ralph wants to try, if 32 inch will fit into his Opel Corsa and I can satisfy my mania for large thin mirror making.
 So the blank rolled end of December 2001 into my room and is dominating it by its pure size.

 Arrival of the